amfairley/toytribe/TESTING.md

 ### HTML validation
 The [W3C markup validation service](https://validator.w3.org/) was used to validate the HTML of each page of this website.
 As each page including some Jinja templating language that threw errors in the validator; the HTML was validated after deployment.
 Each page was accessed and the source code (CTRL+U or right click > View Page Source) was copied and pasted into the validator to validate by direct input.<br>
 **Warnings**:
 - toys.html showed warnings for possible misuse of aria labels on the toy review stars and the more information ellipses on the toy cards.
-These were investigated and as they passed accessibility criteria and are correctly picked up by screenreaders with no impact to the website functionality, these warnings were eventually ignored.
+These were investigated and as they passed accessibility criteria and are correctly picked up by screen readers with no impact to the website functionality, these warnings were eventually ignored.
 - individual_toy.html showed the same warnings for possible misuse of aria labels for the toy review stars and review rating stars.
 The same approach as above was taken.
-- profile.html showed the same warning for possible missue of arial labels for each review rating.
+- profile.html showed the same warning for possible missuse of arial labels for each review rating.
 The same approach as above was taken.

 **Errors**
 - Overall there were no errors in the HTML code validation.